MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-audio-module-communication.md

 Starting in Windows 10, release 1703, there are both  APIs and DDIs to support communication from  Universal Windows Platform (UWP) apps and kernel mode device drivers.

 This topic provides information on Implementing Audio Module Communication in the kernel device driver.
-For information on creating and UWP HSA, Hardware Support Application (HSA), see [Windows.Media.Devices Namespace](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Devices)
+For information on creating an UWP Hardware Support Application (HSA), see [Hardware access for Universal Windows Platform apps](https://docs.microsoft.com/en-us/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).

 # Why Use Audio Modules?